hannesdatta/musicMetadata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `musicMetadata` is to ease the processing of metadata frequently encountered in "music" d datasets such as those obtained through the Spotify Web API, Chartmetric, Musicbrainz, or Discogs.
+The goal of `musicMetadata` is to ease the processing of metadata frequently encountered in "music" datasets such as those obtained through the Spotify Web API, Chartmetric, Musicbrainz, or Discogs.

 ## Features